 If you feel sick after mowing the lawn, rest and drink plenty of fluids.
 Seek medical attention if symptoms persist or worsen. |

-Can You Get A Disease From Mowing The Lawn?
+Can You Get Sick from Mowing the Lawn?

 “Dealing with crabgrass can be a hassle, but there are natural methods you can use to get rid of it without harming your lawn.
 Our article on killing crabgrass without killing your lawn explores some effective techniques that are safe for your lawn and the environment.”